SM 18x300 [2xM5] / N42 - magnetic roller

 need more quantity?Don't know what to choose?

-Give us a call tel: +48 888 99 98 98 or get in touch through contact form on our website.
-You can check the power and the shape of neodymium magnets in our power calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or contact us via contact form on our website.
+You can check the mass as well as the shape of neodymium magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.